usai-sylvain/Bridg-it/README.md

 ## Import and orient PDFs
 * identify our hashed markers in existing pdfs
 * orient and scale the pdf in 3D space

+## Store Guid of rhino object in the pdf ?
+* can we store Rhino Guids in the pdf drawing.

 ## Identify comments and annotations objects from the pdf
 * what is a comment object ?